How trustees should make decisions

 - workers’ compensation insurance;

-- the level of an insurance fee, premium, (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case., rebate or interest rate – unless the complaint concerns the non-disclosure, Making a statement or doing something that is false, to try to get someone to do something they would not otherwise do, for example buy goods of poor quality. or incorrect application of a fee, or a breach of any legal obligation or duty by the insurance firm;
+- the level of an insurance fee, premium, charge, rebate or interest rate – unless the complaint concerns the non-disclosure, misrepresentation or incorrect application of a fee, or a breach of any legal obligation or duty by the insurance firm;

 - decisions to refuse to provide insurance cover; except where: